Really Italian – really beautiful.

 Available rental bikes

-21-speed unisex bikes and electric bikes are available for this trip.
-Please reserve the bikes as early as possible to guarantee availability.
+You can choose between 21-speed gear shift unisex bikes with freewheel and electric bikes are available on request (Please reserve the bikes as early as possible to guarantee availability).
+You simply give your bike request when booking.

 Return from Lecce to Alberobello or return to the airport